 Your Hunter has been manufactured in the United States and has been certified by the IMCI to be in compliance with the relevant parts of the Recreational Craft Directive 94/25/EC from the European Parliament.
-The CE mark means your craft means your craft meets or exceeds all current International Organization for Standardization (ISO) standards and directives in effect at time of manufacture.
-The builder's plate (copy provided on page 35 of this manual), affixed to your boat, describes various parameters involved in the design of your boat.
+The CE mark means your craft meets or exceeds the applicable current International Organization for Standardization (ISO) standards and directives as stated on the CE certificate supplied with your craft.
+The builder's plate, affixed to your boat, describes various parameters involved in the design of your boat.
 Please refer to it regularly when operating your boat.

 Following are the Design Categories, established by the Recreation Craft Directive, which is to be considered a guideline of use application as per the Directive's criteria.
 Hunter Marine Corporation does NOT establish these criteria, and the category indicated is only a reference to the assigned category.
 The safety of the captain and crew of any vessel is not measurable by such categories, and you should not interpret these categories as an indication of your safety in such condition.
 The skill of your captain and crew, together with proper preparation, appropriate safety equipment for the given conditions and a well maintained vessel are critical to safe sailing.